YofiY/z2zlib-proposal/z2zlib-proposal.md

 ### Audience
 The primary audience for z2zlib includes:
 - Mina Protocol developers
-- Researchers and enthusiasts in the field of zero-knowledge proofs and state channels
+- Researchers in the field of zero-knowledge proofs and state channels
 - Companies looking to implement zero-knowledge p2p solutions in their business processes

 ## Architecture & Design